ibrahimBanat/data-structures-and-algorithms/javascript/insertionSort/blog.md

 ![test](./assets/inseertioin.PNG)

-thats all for the insertioin sort, i hope you enjoyed reading this article. and see you in the next blog.
+thats all for the insertioin sort, i hope you enjoyed reading this article. this is link for the code from [My Github](https://github.com/ibrahimBanat/data-structures-and-algorithms/tree/main/javascript/insertionSort) and see you in the next blog.